Sale

 Close to embassies and numerous shops, its location is ideal.

-This town house has a total surface area of approx. 350 m2, divided into 5 levels:
+This townhouse comprises a total surface area of approx. 350 m2 over 5 levels:

-- An indoor parking lot is accessible from the street and serves a large storeroom.
+- Internal parking is accessible from the street, and leads to a large room used as a storeroom.
 A kitchen and office are located on the same level.

 - The entresol (main entrance) opens onto a living room with fireplace, a confidential bar and a large dining room.

-- The 1st floor houses a master suite with lounge and bathroom, and opens onto an outside courtyard (renovation work to be carried out).
+- The 1st floor houses a master suite with sitting room and bathroom, and opens onto an outside courtyard (renovation work to be carried out).

-- The 2nd floor (approx. 50m2) is used as office space, and the 3rd floor (same surface area) houses a bedroom with bathroom and two other "bedrooms".
+- The 3rd floor, with the same surface area, houses a bedroom with bathroom and two other "bedrooms".

-- The top floor is covered by a 30 m2 veranda.
+The top floor comprises a 30 m2 veranda.

-This town house has good fundamentals, but needs some work to optimize its spaces and enhance its value.
+This town house has a number of assets, and requires some work to enhance its spaces and make it unique.

 Location